psunlpgroup/PyrEvalv2/README.md

 **[Acknowledgement](#acknowledgement)**<br>

 ## Introduction
-PyrEval is a tool that automates the pyramid method for summary content evauation [1].
-It constructs a content model of semantically coherent units discovered from a small sample of expert reference summaries of one or more source texts, and to apply the content model to automatically evaluate the content of new summaries.
-It automates a manual method that was developed over a decade ago [1], and found to be extremely reliable [2, 3].
+PyrEval is a tool originally developed to automate the pyramid method for summary content evaluation [5, 6, 7].
+It has recently been extended to assess the content of students' short, written science explanations (PyrEval+CR).
+PyrEval constructs a pyramid, which is a weighted content model of semantically coherent units (typically propositions) discovered in a small sample (e.g., 4 or 5) of expert reference summaries of one or more source texts.
+It then applies the content model to automatically evaluate the content of new summaries.
+It automates a manual method that was developed over a decade ago [1], and found to be extremely reliable [7].
+Instead of creating an emergent content model from reference summaries, PyrEval+CR is for use with a computable rubric (CR), which has the form of a pyramid, but which represents assessment criteria similar to an analytic rubric [11, 12]

 The tool is aimed at two audiences.
-It can help educators evaluate students’ summaries for content; this is important because summarization is a commonly used vehicle to teach reading and writing skills, and to assess students’ knowledge of content [4, 5].
-It can also be used in evaluation of automated summarizers [5].
-It has performed well on college students summaries in multiple domains, and on sections of legal case briefs written by law students.
-Below is an impage showing the original pipeline and log output.
+It can help educators evaluate the content of students’ short, written passages (summaries or essays).
+Summaries of source texts that students write to a prompt are a commonly used vehicle to teach reading and writing skills, and to assess students’ knowledge of content [8].
+It has performed well on college students' summaries across multiple domains, and on sections of legal case briefs written by law students.
+PyrEval can also assess automated summarizers [1].

+Below is an image showing the original pipeline and log output.

 ![PyrEval system pipeline and log output example](img/pyreval_img.png)

-PyrEval version 2 has been modified to include the original pipeline (shown again below) or a new pipeline for use with a computable rubric (PyrEval+CR) as described in [7, 8].
+PyrEval version 2 has been modified to include the original pipeline (shown again below) or a new pipeline for use with a computable rubric (PyrEval+CR) as described in [11, 12].

 ![PyrEval2 pipeline: original](img/pyreval_orig.png)